Dilaudid vs Morphine: Which Opioid Is Stronger?

 Medical Applications of Dilaudid

-• Breakthrough pain scenarios
+• Breakthrough pain in cancer care

 What is Morphine?